Risk Manager Career: Quick Facts

 According to salary surveys, base pay ranges from $50,000 to $180,000 depending on performance and experience.
 Large banks and insurance companies offer the highest base pay and bonus potential.

 Improve Your Chances in Financial Risk Management

 Preparing for a risk management career requires the right background.
 Passing the SIE Exam can distinguish you as a candidate for an internship or first job.
 This exam demonstrates that you know foundational concepts and the language of the financial industry, and it shows your initiative to potential employers.
 Knopman Marks will give you the best preparatory guidance in the industry and assist you every step of the way as you prepare to pass the SIE Exam.
+To learn more about the SIE Exam and to download a practice exam, click here.
 We look forward to helping you as you pursue a rewarding career in risk management.